 SRB: This symbolises that the footwear has been tested on a smooth steel surface covered with glycerol and has still been slip resistant

 SRC: This means that the footwear has proven to be slip resistant against both SRA and SRB conditions.

 Safety footwear is required when the wearer is working in an environment where there is a risk of injury.
 This includes when working with hazardous materials, electrical instruments, sharp or heavy objects or when operating heavy machinery.
 All workplaces should perform regular risk assessments to identify any requirements for Personal Protective Equipment, and let staff know the outcome of these.

 Should You Inspect Safety Shoes?

 Safety shoes and boots should be inspected before and after every use.
 Ideally, this should be carried out by a trained member of staff in the workplace.
-They should check for any holes, cracks or tears; or anything else which compromise the safety of the wearer and compliance to legal standards.
+They should check for any holes, cracks or tears; or anything else which compromises the safety of the wearer and compliance with legal standards.